-The Mt.
-San Antonio College Chief of Police and Campus Safety, or designee, prepares and annually updates a report of all occurrences reported to campus police of, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication, and of all occurrences of noncriminal acts of hate violence reported to campus authorities.
+The Chief of Police and Campus Safety, or designee, prepares and annually updates a report of all occurrences reported to Police and Campus Safety, and arrests for, crimes that are committed on campus and that involve violence, hate violence, theft or destruction of property, illegal drugs, or alcohol intoxication, and of all occurrences of noncriminal acts of hate violence reported to campus authorities.
 A written report will be submitted to the Board.